kokkos/kokkos-fft/docs/api/helper/fftshift.rst

 .. note::

-   For the moment, this function works one or two dimensional Views.
+   For the moment, this function works on one or two dimensional Views.